Under the Sign of the Black Mark: Background and recording

-The photograph on the cover was by Gunnar Silins, from a photograph in the Royal Swedish Opera in Stockholm.
+The photograph on the cover was by Gunnar Silins, taken at the Royal Swedish Opera in Stockholm.
 The model used was Leif Ehrnborg, a then-top class Swedish bodybuilder.

 The song "Woman of Dark Desires" is a tribute to the band's namesake, Elizabeth Báthory.
 "Enter the Eternal Fire" was the band's first epic, reaching nearly seven minutes in length, with lyrics referring to a deal with the Devil.
 The song "Equimanthorn" makes references to Hell as well as to Norse mythology, including Odin's "eight-legged black stallion" Sleipnir.

 Critical reception and legacy

+In 2003, Under the Sign of the Black Mark was named one of "The Best 25 Heavy Metal Albums of All Time" in Sound of the Beast: The Complete Headbanging History of Heavy Metal, by Ian Christe.

 Eduardo Rivadavia of AllMusic wrote that the album "remains a career highlight for Bathory, and a crucial LP for all lovers of extreme metal."
 Fenriz of Darkthrone called it "the quintessential black metal album".
 He also cited it as a musical inspiration for the 1995 Darkthrone album Panzerfaust, besides Celtic Frost's Morbid Tales and Vader's Necrolust demo.

 On the album's impact, Daniel Ekeroth, author of the book Swedish Death Metal, commented in an interview with Decibel magazine in 2012: "Even by Bathory's standards, this was a masterpiece, on par with both Bonded by Blood and Reign in Blood.
 The songs were perfected, and the sound more atmospheric and uncanny than before.
 Bathory were now the most extreme and one of the very best metal bands out there."